bparanj/crystal/programming/javascript/vue/sidebar.md

-Below are revised instructions using Nuxt Content (version compatible with Nuxt 3), which provides the `queryContent()` composable for querying Markdown files.
+Instructions using Nuxt Content, which provides the `queryContent()` composable for querying Markdown files.
 We’ll create a basic documentation structure with a sidebar listing all available pages and a main content area that displays the selected doc.
 This approach mimics a typical docs layout, showing how to integrate a navigation sidebar with Nuxt Content 3.

 **Prerequisites:**
 - A Nuxt 3 project set up.